-In 2014, at a moment when immigration was cresting a wave in the public consciousness in America, we launched Newest Americans.
+In 2014, at a moment when immigration was cresting a wave in the public consciousness in America, Newest Americans was launched.
 Cities and counties across the country were beginning to shift to minority majority status, DACA was altering the lives of hundreds of thousands of young people, and a backlash against immigrants would help fuel a presidential campaign.
 In this climate, project partners Talking Eyes Media, VII Photo, and the Center for Migration and the Global City at Rutgers-Newark birthed a project that honors the past, present and future of our migrating identities.

 Newest Americans is a multimedia collaboratory of journalists, media-makers, artists, faculty and students telling the stories that radiate from the most diverse university in the nation and the global city of Newark, New Jersey.
 This project’s stories have been published in National Geographic, The New York Times, The Nation, The Atlantic, and Mother Jones, and have garnered support from National Geographic, the Dodge Foundation and the National Endowment for the Humanities.
 Most recently Newest Americans was named the 2021 Online Storytelling Project of the Year by Pictures of the Year International.